andrewchaa/til/aws-sns/create-an-event-handler-in-csharp.md

 ### Publishing a topic event

-Reference `AWSSDK.SimpleNotificationService` to use the client.
+Reference `AWSSDK.SimpleNotificationService` to use the client and to [publish the event](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/SNS/TSNSClient.html).

 ```xml
 <PackageReference Include="AWSSDK.Core" Version="3.7.2.8" />